 The AAFP utilizes an established procedure for identifying and analyzing continuing medical educational needs and interests of prospective participants.
 Each Course Director is required to:

 - Determine if there is an identified need in his/her local community to offer the ALSO Provider Course.
-The Course Director should describe the need and the mechanism used to determine this need, and submit this information on the Course Request/Authorization Form(2 page DOC).
+The Course Director should describe the need and the mechanism used to determine this need, and submit this information on the Course Request Form(2 page DOC).